 2. Sleep apnea

-Sleep apnea is multiple lapses in breathing while asleep.
+Sleep apnea is the result of multiple lapses in breathing while asleep.
 These temporary pauses in breathing affect the body’s oxygen supply, interrupting good-quality sleep and causing daytime somnolence.

 There are two major types of sleep apnea: